beastbytes/yii-rbam/docs/source/itemEnums.rst

         :param list<string>|string $prefix: Prefix for all Items in the Enum.
 If a list of strings they are concatenated using `$separator`
         :param string $separator: The separator between the prefix and the rest of the item name (default: ' ')

-    Other methods are used internally to generate the complete item name.
+    Other methods are used internally to generate the fully qualified item name.